Harmony in the Garden Blog

 rain-garden-pollinator-plants-early-spring

-After removing the dead lawn and oak tree, I now had a lovely, blank slate.
+After removing the dead lawn, half dead shrubs and the dead oak tree, I now had a lovely, blank slate.

 Oh, how I love blank slates – it’s so much easier to be creative once the mess is removed!